 Office 365 does have email archiving, but it is not a best-in-breed product or fully compliant.
 Many organisations will require or desire additional features such as tamper-proof storage and functionality to quickly respond to ediscovery requests or warrants.
 A third-party archiving solution can provide assurance that you are supplementing Office 365 and not compromising compliance.

 Stopping advanced threats

 While Office 365’s email security tools provide a level of security from email-based attacks, even Advanced Threat Protection (ATP) does not include ultra-modern, multi-layered security that is common in third party email security solutions.
-Microsoft’s email security capabilities are powerful against traditional spam but less effective against the modern, highly-targeted email threats.
+Microsoft’s email security features are powerful against traditional spam but less effective against the modern, highly-targeted email threats.

 Multi-layered email security solutions use a combination of technologies and techniques to protect against a wide range of threats.
 Technologies will include more traditional pattern or recurrent pattern matching alongside algorithmic analysis.
 These core capabilities will be layered on top of connection level analysis and sender/server validation.
-Threat intelligence is used to determine if a domain is owned or registered to an individual that has a history of using domains for attacks or malware distribution.
+Threat intelligence is used to determine if a domain is owned or registered to an individual that has a history of using domains for cyber attacks or malware distribution.